CALI TECHNOLOGIES

 Turn raw transaction tables into typologies and patterns.

-Cali Pivot is the pattern-analysis surface of the Cali platform.
-It lets teams slice transactions by chain, asset, entity, risk band, typology, and time to see how behavior clusters—and to generate narratives for the patterns that matter.
+Cali Pivot is the pattern-analysis surface of the Cali Technologies investigation platform.
+It lets teams slice transactions by chain, asset, entity, risk band, typology, and time to see how behavior clusters—and to produce narrative drafts and findings summaries for the patterns that matter.

 Instead of examining one row at a time, Pivot shows how activity groups into structures, funnels, and segments that should be documented as part of an investigation record.